The Shunting Yard Algorithm: Simple Bottom-up Expression Parsing

 The shunting yard algorithm

-The algorithm is named for a type of train switch, in which box cars are de-coupled from the train, placed to the side, and then re-coupled in a different position later in the train.
+The algorithm is named for a type of train switch, like actual trains (choo choo!).
+In said switching yard, box cars are de-coupled from the train, placed on a differnt track called a "siding" (their putting it to to the side, get it?), and then either re-coupled in a different position later in the train, or to a different train altogether.
+Or just dropped off. but that's not the important part.
 This is a very good allegory, as it explains - generally - how the algorithm works:

 string shuntingYard(string expr) {